-Besides administering a customer satisfaction survey to get to the root cause of dissatisfaction, what else can your organization be doing to prevent customer churn and minimize the financial impact of unhappy customers?
+Besides administering a customer satisfaction survey to get to the root cause of dissatisfaction, these items can ensure your organization is doing everything to prevent customer churn and minimize the financial impact of unhappy customers.

-1. Look for early warning signs of customer dissatisfaction.
+Look for early warning signs of customer dissatisfaction

 Customer frustration or decreasing engagement can take many forms, such as usage decline or a spike in customer support tickets – as are contacts who are becoming less responsive or are starting to decline invitations.
 Another indicator may be delinquent payments.